lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Error Handling {#error}

-## EDHOC Error Message

-This section defines a message format for the EDHOC error message.
+This section defines the format for error messages.

 An EDHOC error message can be sent by either endpoint as a reply to any non-error EDHOC message.
 How errors at the EDHOC layer are transported depends on lower layers, which need to enable error messages to be sent and processed as intended.